 The owner/operator may propose an alternative tuning procedure that meets the same basic requirements of the procedure outlined above for District review and approval.
-The District may assess fees to reimburse its costs associated with the review of the alternative procedure using either Section I.C or Section III.C of Rule 210, Fees.
+The District may assess fees to reimburse its costs associated with the review of the alternative procedure using the cost reimbursement provisions under either Section II.C or Section III.C of Rule 210, Fees.
 District approval of the alternative tuning procedure must be obtained prior to its use.